NoraCodes/nora.codes/content/post/learning-japanese-the-python-way.markdown

 categories:
 - Programming
 - Python
+description: A short discussion and source listing of a program I used to study Japanese.
 ---

 Now that I'm in college, I'm taking a lot of non-computer science classes, and one of them is Japanese.
 I'm just starting out, and I need to be able to rapidly read numbers in Japanese and think about them without translating them consciously.
 I could make a bunch of flash cards, or use a service like Quizlet... or I could write some Python!